 When leaving the area of the salient to Verdun, you may choose to follow the old road today numbered D331 (see map above).
 This dates back to the days of WWI, and is a quick, almost straight road in the trees, which does not cross any village for about 15 miles.
 It was used as a supply road for the trenches in the northern area of the salient from the city of Verdun.
 Unfortunately, I couldn’t take pictures, for I was driving in heavy rain.

 As remarked before, there are rather few signs for reaching the war sites, and unless you know of them elseway, reaching them may be difficult.
 I obtained much valuable information from the book “1914-1918 750 Musees Guide Europe”, a specialised guidebook with double text in French and English and maps.
-You can purchase it in various shops in more tourist-populated places like the Somme, Verdun or Jeper, or online from the site http://www.editionsgrandblockhaus.com.
+You can purchase it from various shops in more tourist-populated places like the Somme, Verdun or Jeper, or online from the Editor’s website.
 The book was edited by a group of enthusiasts, and together with its twin publication about WWII, they are must-have companions for war historians traveling Europe.
 I used these books extensively this year and I found the information contained in them very precise and extremely useful.